1. What’s your story? Where are you from?

 4. What is your artistic process like?

 Continuing from the previous question, I work simultaneously between illustrator and photoshop.
 Illustrator for the shapes/layout, photoshop for the light, shadows, and textures.
 Sometimes I sketch first (mainly if there is lettering involved), but most often I work from a vision that lives only in my brain.
 Then as I get going, I often ‘air-sketch’ (is that a thing?) as I go.
-Just want to note here, it is incredibly liberating knowing my artistic process.
+I just want to note here, it is incredibly liberating knowing my artistic process.
 It took me a while to find it, and now it feels like I can finally bring to life all the images in my mind.
-So if you’re in that phase, keep chugging along a find what works for you!
+So if you’re in that phase, keep chugging along and you will find what works for you!